Kacy & Clayton

 Kacy & Clayton is a Canadian folk/roots duo originating from Wood Mountain, Saskatchewan.
-Having played together for over a decade growing up, the duo consists of second cousins Clayton Linthicum on guitar and Kacy Anderson on vocals.
+The duo consists of second cousins Clayton Linthicum on guitar and Kacy Anderson on vocals.

 They released their second album Strange Country in 2015, In 2016, Kacy & Clayton signed to New West Records, which rereleased Strange Country that year.

 The duo released their follow-up album, The Siren’s Song, in August 2017 via New West Records.
 After having toured with Wilco for their previous album, The Siren’s Song was produced and recorded by Jeff Tweedy in his studio The Loft in Chicago.
 The album was supported with a tour as opening act for The Decemberists.